statisticalbiotechnology/translong/docs/Logbook.md

 * Discussed about how to continue the project.
 Came up with new workflow for testing how well the method works: First test for obvious case TFs (high and varying expression), check if "activity" pattern resembles expression, test with non-obvious TFs (always present but require activation), check literature if results seem accurate/probable.
 * Wrote code for finding TFs whose gene expression is high and with high variance to be selected for continued analysis.
 * Fixed bugs for function for finding gene sets of the N genes with highest MACS2 score

+### 10/3 2020
+* Fixed bugs in code for finding TFs whose gene expression is high and with high variance to be selected for continued analysis.
+* Created function for using above data to perfomr PCA and plot the results.
+* Combined two functions into one that creates a figure with two plots showing PC activity and gene expression over time, and made it work with data from a single organ.
+* Created function that creates a dictionary with all desired ChIP-atlas data.
+* Created function for selecting TF gene sets based on both MACS2 threshold and top x genes that uses the above mentioned dictionary instead of fetching it through http every run.
+* Improved data analysis function

+### 11/3 2020
+* Created new datasets with TF definitions based on both a minimum MACS2 threshold and a top n genes threshold
+* Started writng on project plan version 2

+### 12/3 2020
+* Worked on project plan version 2

+### 13/3 2020
+* Finished project plan version 2
+* Brainstormed

+### 16/3 2020
+* Prepared for half-time meeting